sjbylo/aba/README.md

 sudo dnf install make -y
 make load
 ```
-- This will install Quay (from the files and configuration that were copied above) and then load the images into Quay.
+- This will (if needed) install Quay (from the files and configuration that were tar-ed & copied above) and then load the images into Quay.
-- Note that the internal bastion will need to install RPMs, e.g. from Satellite (or configure 'dnf' to use a proxy for testing).
+- Note that the internal bastion will need to install RPMs from a suitable repository (for testing it's possible to configure 'dnf' to use a proxy).

 Now continue with "Install OpenShift" below.